RELATIONS & PERSONNEL MANAGEMENT

 towards effective resource mobilization.
 It is in realization

-of this that consideration is given to measure for the
+of this that consideration is given to measures for

-development of capital market as an institution for
+the development of capital market as an institution

 to the deficit sectors (Adeusi, et al. 2013).